 Additionally, you can make Smart Slider 3 not to call your video until the slider is ready.
 You can achieve that if you set a slide background image, too.
 In this case, you can decrease the loading time of your page, because first the background image will load.
 You have many options to optimize the background image, so it will load a lot faster than the video ever could.
 Then video will start when the slider is completely ready.

 The plus one setting

 The speed of your page depends on many factors.
 This includes the content of the page, such as texts and images.
 But it also includes the resources, like the CSS and JS files which create the look and functionality.
 It matters how many of these files you load to your site.

 Get our latest news, tutorials, guides, tips & deals delivered to your inbox.

 Is your website still slow?

-Also it can happen that your server is slow, check our documentation and figure it out why your website is loading slow.
+Also it can happen that your server is slow.
+Check our documentation and figure it out why your website is loading slow.

-Remember, most of the speed depends on the used rich media (their actual file size and their amount), and that is something that can be fixed easily.
-For example, if you use Smart Slider, you can just turn on some additional options, and the slider will take care of the problems.
+Remember, most of the speed depends on the used rich media (both file size and amount).
+And that is something that you can optimize easily.
+For example, if you use Smart Slider, you can turn on a couple of options, and the slider will take care of the problems.
 Having a speedy slider (and webpage) is worth that few extra clicks, isn’t it?